Jeep Gladiator (JT): Trim levels

+In Australia and New Zealand, trim levels were Sport S, Overland and Rubicon for 2020-2021 models.
+From 2022, trim levels were reduced to Night Eagle and Rubicon to bring the range in line with the Compass, Wrangler, and Grand Cherokee portfolios in terms of variant names for that market.
+Features-wise, the Night Eagle trim level is similar to the equivalent Willys Sport trim level in the United States.
+As with European models, Australian models came with the higher-spec LED taillights to allow for amber turn signals.
+All models are sold with only the petrol 3.6 L V6 and 8-speed automatic transmission.

+For the Middle Eastern market, the Sport, Overland, and Rubicon models were sold in United Arab Emirates, and member states of the Gulf Cooperation Council.
+The U.S. Mojave model was introduced in 2021 and renamed Sandrunner for the Middle East.
+Available models are Sport and Sandrunner only.

+In South Africa, Japan, and South Korea only the Rubicon trim level is available.
+The Gladiator was first introduced in Europe in 2021 in Sport-S and Overland trim only and with the 3.0L diesel V6 as the only engine option.
+The Gladiator was withdrawn from the European market at the end of 2023 with the last models in FarOut trim, signifying the last use of the 3.0L diesel V6 engine.

 Payload and towing capacities

 Payload capacity varies by trim.
 The minimum is 1000 lb and the maximum payload is 1700 lb for the Sport S with 3.6 L V6 engine, 6-speed manual transmission.

 The bed of the truck can be optionally equipped with a rear folding tonneau cover, which features a "Weekend Warrior Mode" that allows for the tailgate to be closed and 2x4-inch lumber to be hauled in the pickup bed.
-Only one section of the tonneau cover can be open and the cover can also be fully retracted or removed if required.
+Only one section of the tonneau cover can be open, and the cover can also be fully retracted or removed if required.
 The tailgate is hinged and can be locked in a partially-open position if the tailgate does not need to be fully down.

 Towing capacity also varies.
 The standard Gladiator features a towing capacity of 4000 lb.
-A heavy-duty towing package is available on select Gladiator Sport models increasing the towing capacity to 7650 lb and includes a 4.10 rear axle ratio.
+A heavy-duty towing package is available on select Gladiator Sport models, increasing the towing capacity to 7650 lb and includes a 4.10 rear axle ratio.
+Rubicon models with automatic transmissions tow 7,000lb.

 The diesel-powered Gladiator will feature a lower towing capacity rating than the gasoline-powered variant.